Gergő Iváncsik

 Gergő Iváncsik (born 30 November 1981) is a former Hungarian handballer who played for Telekom Veszprém and for the Hungarian national team.
 He retired from handball in 2017.

+He was inducted into the EHF Hall of Fame in 2024.

 Career

 Club

-He started to play handball at the age of nine in the elementary school and later became a member of the Győri ETO FKC youth team.
+He started to play handball at the age of nine in the elementary school and later became a member of the ETO-SZESE Győr FKC youth team.
 He made her senior debut for the Győr-based club in 1998.

-The talented left winger quickly caught the eyes of Hungarian top club MKB Veszprém KC, and he was signed by the champions in 2000.
+The talented left winger quickly caught the eyes of Hungarian top club Veszprém KC, and he was signed by the champions in 2000.
 Since then, Iváncsik won a number of various medals and trophies both on domestic and continental level, including the EHF Cup Winners' Cup title in 2008.

 International

 He won a gold medal at the European Youth Championship in 1999 and led the Hungarian national team to fourth place at the Junior World Championships in 2001.
 He made his full international debut against Austria on 26 October 2000.
 His first major tournament was the 2003 World Championship.
 He participated at further four World Championships (2007, 2009, 2011, 2013) and was present at seven European Championships (2004, 2006, 2008, 2010, 2012, 2014, 2016).
 He was also member of the Hungarian team that finished fourth at the 2004 Olympic Games and 2012 Olympic Games.